 Where security decisions live inside the loop

-- When code becomes a build artifact
+- When code becomes an artifact

-- When an artifact is promoted to release
+- When an artifact is promoted

-- When a release runs in an environment
+- When software runs in an environment

 Each point produces a binary outcome: allow, block, or require approval.
 The loop ensures those outcomes are re-evaluated whenever conditions change.